Mental Health Facilities Bowling Green, OH

 Northwest Ohio Psychiatric Hospital - 16.9 miles from Bowling Green, OH

 Northwest Ohio Psychiatric Hospital is a mental health treatment center in Toledo, OH, located at 930 South Detroit Avenue, 43614 zip code area.
 Northwest Ohio Psychiatric Hospital provides residential treatment and hospital inpatient treatment.
-Northwest Ohio Psychiatric Hospital offers individual psychotherapy, trauma therapy and dialectical behavior therapy to young adults, adults and seniors 65 or older.
-Northwest Ohio Psychiatric Hospital also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and people with trauma.
-Additional services at Northwest Ohio Psychiatric Hospital consist of intensive case management, mentoring/peer support/consumer-run services and supported employment.
+Northwest Ohio Psychiatric Hospital offers behavior modification, psychotropic medication and activity therapy to young adults, adults and seniors 65 or older.
+Northwest Ohio Psychiatric Hospital also supports people requiring dual diagnosis treatment, seniors or older adults and people with PTSD.
+Additional services at Northwest Ohio Psychiatric Hospital consist of vocational rehabilitation services, mentoring/peer support/consumer-run services and case management.

 Learn More